Sudhanshu Vrati: Biography

 Born on 19 March 1960 in the Indian state of Uttar Pradesh, Sudhanshu Vrati earned an MSc in microbiology from G. B. Pant University of Agriculture and Technology and did a DIIT in biochemical engineering at the Indian Institute of Technology, Delhi.
 Subsequently, he moved to Australia for his doctoral studies and secured a PhD in biochemistry from the Australian National University.
 His post-doctoral work was at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) center in Sydney and on his return to India, he joined the National Institute of Immunology as a scientist.
 He was working as a senior scientist when he was appointed as the dean at the Translational Health Science and Technology Institute (THSTI) in 2005.
-In October 2015, he was transferred, on deputation, to the Regional Centre for Biotechnology (RCB) as its executive director, a position he holds to date.
+In October 2015, he was transferred, on deputation, to the Regional Centre for Biotechnology (RCB) as its executive director, a post he held till May 2023.
 He is also a visiting scientist at the Pasteur Institute, Paris and an executive director of Bharat Immunologicals and Biologicals Corporation, a Government of India undertaking involved in the manufacture of vaccines and immunizers.